maestrano/impac-angular/generators/generator-widget/README.md

 #### Notes
 ---

-*generator module versioning*
+**generator module versioning**
-`npm update` will only update the generator from local when the package.json version changes unless in `npm link` mode.
+`npm update` will only update the generator from local when the package.json version changes.
 How should this me managed?
 With just a changelog?

-*impac-angular module declarations*
+**impac-angular module declarations**
 I think we will have to refactor how components modules are structured to avoid having to specifically inject each one.